B1naryDrag0n/CosmicPixels/Gallery/Astrogallery.md

 # The Astro Gallery

+Welcome to my very own little astrophotography gallery!
+I wanted to find a fairly simple way to tell my astrophotography journey from the beginning.
+A simple way to put it together as well as share it to anybody interested in seeing what our corner of the cosmos has to offer.

 I got my first DSLR camera in early 2020, a Canon EOS Rebel T7, but I did my very first attempts at capturing the night sky in the beginning of October 2023.
+I got the camera primarily for normal photography at first.
+I was aware that astrophotography was possible, but it felt complicated since I was living in the middle of a city and I didn't see myself driving at least 30 minutes away from home just to get a chance at practicing a hobby.

+I recently rediscovered the astrophotography videos on Youtube from Nebula Photos, showing you how to get started with astrophotography using minimal gear.
+That was enough to motivate me to get my Canon out again and start taking pictures while I waited for my intervalometer to be delivered, the only thing I was missing to get started!

 Below here are the results of my nights spent with the stars. rawr~

 ## 2023